Moving to Utah County or Salt Lake County in 2026? What Every Relocating Family Should Know First | Kat Ashby

 Moving to Utah County or Salt Lake County is one of the best decisions a lot of families make — and also one of the most misunderstood relocations there is.

-I'm a licensed broker who works with relocation companies including Altair Global, and I receive referrals from agents across the country.
-I've had the privilege of helping Italian clients, French clients, and Brazilian clients make this move — along with families relocating from Georgia, New York, North Carolina, Texas, and beyond.
+I'm a licensed Principal Broker who works with relocation companies including Altair Global and receives referrals from agents across the country.
+I've helped Italian clients, French clients, and Brazilian clients make this move — along with families relocating from Georgia, New York, North Carolina, Texas, and beyond.
 Every family brought different expectations.
 And almost every one was surprised by at least one thing they hadn't thought to ask about.

 This post is my attempt to give you the real picture before you get here.
 Not to discourage you — Utah County and Salt Lake County are genuinely wonderful places to live.
 But a smooth relocation starts with honest preparation, and that's what I'm here for.